 Despite the pitiless indifference and random cruelty of adults – not to mention some of the sinister near-misses he had on the streets – the adult Saroo says that his journey left him with a sincere belief in the goodness of people.

-Lion is obviously now a major Oscar-nominated movie starring Nicole Kidman, but I’m glad it jumped out at me from the bookshelf first.
+Lion is obviously now a major Oscar-nominated movie starring Nicole Kidman, but I’m very glad it jumped out at me from the bookshelf first.
+5 stars.